The trendy practice of recent years: the bivouac flight!

 Before any little experiment like this, make sure you don’t find out about your equipment when the time comes, remember to anticipate the use of everything you take, because otherwise there will be bad surprises.
 Put everything in your glider bag and walk around with it for a while, put it in your harness or rucksack before flying, to see if it doesn’t change your position in the air too much…

 A piece of advice: do your little tests before your outing, this will allow you to realise the usefulness of certain things and the opposite.
+And here’s a little video preview of your next adventure!

 ”Enjoy the mountain, leave no trace behind, pick up litter as you go and fly safe!Fab